coredns/coredns.io/content/explugins/import.md

 ## How to Enable

-This external middleware is included in the default CoreDNS configuration.
+This external plugin is included in the default CoreDNS configuration.